Jason High: Professional Fighters League

 High next faced Caros Fodor on June 30, 2017, at Professional Fighters League 36: Fitch vs. Foster.
 He won the fight via unanimous decision.

-High faced Efrain Escudero in a lightweight tournament bout at PFL 2 in Chicago on June 21, 2018.
+High faced Efraín Escudero in a lightweight tournament bout at PFL 2 in Chicago on June 21, 2018.
 He lost the fight via technical submission in the third round.
 The ending was controversial as the referee stopped the bout when High quickly moved his hand under Escudero's body, resulting in the referee believing it was a tap.
 However, upon review of replays, it was clear High had not tapped.

 In his second fight in the tournament, High faced Natan Schulte on August 2, 2018, at PFL 5.
 He lost the fight via technical submission due to a rear-naked choke in the first round.

 High was then scheduled to face Johnny Case at PFL 7 on August 30, 2018, for the PFL playoff eliminator bout.
 However, High could not make weight and Case advanced to playoffs via walkover win.